GravitateDesignStudio/Gravitate-Tester/README.txt

 == Description ==

 Description: This Plugin allows you to easily run Tests against our PHP or JS code.
+It is mainly meant for Developers, but can be used by anyone.
+Like checking that you made sure that the site is indexable by Search Engines in Production and vise-versa that it is not Indexable in Dev or Staging.

+= Pre-Installed Tests =
+* HTML Valid - Check that your Pages are HTML Valid (W3C)
+* JS Console Logs - Check General Pages for Console Logs on Page Load
+* JS Errors - Check General Pages for JS Errors on Page Load
+* Plugins Updated - Make sure WordPress Plugins are the Latest Stable Version
+* SEO Indexable - Allow search engines to index the site in Production
+* SEO Remove Indexing - Disallow search engines to index the site in Dev and Staging
+* WP Debug - Make sure WordPress Debug is set to false
+* WP Head/Footer - Check for wp_head() and wp_footer()
+* WP Updated - Make sure WordPress is Latest Stable Version
+ - More to come soon

 ==Requirements==

 - jQuery
 - WordPress 3.5 or above
+- PHP 5.3+
+- PHP cUrl

 == Installation ==